 Occupational Dermatitis And Hair Loss

 You may also need to make a hair loss compensation claim if you are a hairdresser or you work in any other type of environment whereby you come into contact with chemicals that could cause occupational dermatitis.
 Dust, enzymes, and other workplace irritants can also cause this.
-Hairdressers are one of a number of different professions whereby this condition, which is essentially inflammation of the skin, is a common one.
+Hairdressers are among various professions where this condition, which is essentially inflammation of the skin, is a common one.
 It can easily be caused due to hair dye exposure.

 What Effects Can Hair Loss Have On You?